Amber-MD/cpptraj/README.md

 disabled with the `-no<LIB>` options.
 The `-libstatic` flag can be used to static link only libraries that have been specified.

+CPPTRAJ can also be built with support for [OpenMM](http://openmm.org) by specifying '--with-openmm=PATH', where PATH is the OpenMM directory containing the OpenMM library, i.e. PATH/lib/libOpenMM.so.
+Currently the only command that uses OpenMM is emin, so compiling with OpenMM is typically not required at this time.

 After `configure` has been successfully run, `make install` will compile and place the cpptraj binary in the `$CPPTRAJHOME/bin` subdirectory.
 Note that on multithreaded systems `make -j X install` (where X is an integer > 1